-The Commission is developing a series of patient decision aids to support health services and clinicians to engage with patients as partners in their own care.
+The Commission has developed a series of decision support tools to support patients to engage with clinicians as partners in their own care.

-Patient decision aids are tools that provide high quality, synthesised information about particular conditions.
+Decision support tools provide high quality, synthesised information about particular conditions.
 They can help patients and clinicians compare the risks and benefits of treatment options, clarify what matters most to the patient and make a shared decision about what is the best option for the individual.

 Using a patient decision aid can be particularly helpful when there is more than one reasonable treatment option, when no option has a clear advantage in terms of health outcomes, or when each option has benefits and harms that patients may value differently.

 The Commission has produced three patient decision aids on antibiotic use for sore throat, acute bronchitis and middle ear infection in children in primary care:

 Note: These patient decision aids are designed to be used by clinicians with patients in the clinical consultation.

 The Commission has developed a decision support tool for patients for osteoarthritis (OA) of the knee to support patients to be more informed about the treatment options.
 The tool provides evidence-based information about the main treatment options, including the risks, benefits and costs.
 It also includes questions that patients may wish to consider when thinking about what is most important to them to discuss with their doctor or health professional.

 This decision support tool is based on the treatment options in the Commission’s Osteoarthritis of the Knee Clinical Care Standard.
 Further information about the Commission’s work on Clinical Care Standards can be found here.